-Two new crew members and one returning crew member received hands-on training on the field sampling protocols on 12-13 June 2018 at the training led by CMU in Bay City, MI.
-Further training on field sampling protocols was led by the crew leader on 2-3 July 2018 in Pottawattomie Bayou (Ottawa County, MI).
-On 31 July 2018, Dr. Carl Ruetz performed a mid-year check of the field sampling protocols in Cheboygan Area Wetland (Cheboygan County, MI).
+Two new crew members and one returning crew member received hands-on training on the field sampling protocols on 18 June 2019 at the training led by CMU in Bay City, MI.
+Further training on field sampling protocols was led by Travis Ellens (crew leader) and Dr. Carl Ruetz on 25-26 June 2019 in Mouillee Marsh (Monroe and Wayne County, MI) and Trenton Channel Wetland (Wayne County).